Alcohol Consumption Laws in Hempstead, TX

 Texas has some of the strictest laws concerning alcohol in the United States.
 With almost every community in the state of Texas, there are different rules that guide its citizens against excessive consumption of alcohol.

 Are you aware of these laws?
-To avoid getting into trouble with the law as you enjoy your favorite pastime, below are some rules and regulations concerning alcohol consumption in the city of Hempstead, Texas that you should be aware of:
+Below are some rules and regulations concerning alcohol consumption in the city of Hempstead, Texas that you should be aware of:

 Legal age for alcohol consumption